MarvinAmador7/enlite-box/README.md

 ## What and Why

 Vagrant is an extremely powerful tool.
 With Chef or Puppet and Vagrant, you can configure any type of server environment you can think of.
 The possibilities are endless (especially with Docker in the picture now, too).
-Speaking candidly though, most the development I do doesn't really stray from a default LAMP stack, and when I have to configure a server, I really am always just setting up a boring typical LAMP stack anyways. **All I really want is PHP 5.6 and a bunch of modules with zero hassle or overhead**.

 > If your new to Vagrant, this link [Vagrant web site][1]